Azure/PSRule.Rules.Azure/docs/en/rules/Azure.FrontDoor.ManagedIdentity.md

 ## NOTES

+Currently Azure Front Door only supports authentication using an Entra ID (Azure AD) to Key Vault.
+To use a managed identity, the Standard or Premium SKU is required.
+Managed identities are not supported with the Classic SKU.

-Azure Front Door Standard or Premium SKU is required for managed identity.
+If you only use Azure Front Door (AFD) managed certificates for custom domains, a managed identity is not required.

 ## LINKS